waf/waf.github.com/content/tips-for-being-nimble-at-the-windows-command-line.rst

 .. role:: strike

-Although the command line experience on Windows has historically been less than stellar, the last few years has seen rapid improvement.
+Although the command line experience on Windows has historically been less than stellar, the last few years have seen rapid improvement.
 In this post, I'll cover three main areas of improvement:

 #.
 The new Windows Terminal
 #.
 Running PowerShell Core